 Selecting a New Heating and A/C System

-It looks like we’re in for another scorching summer, and as you probably already know, the heating and air conditioning system is the single-biggest user of energy in the average American home.
+It looks like we’re in for another scorching summer, and as you probably already know, the heating and air conditioning system is the single biggest user of energy in the average American home.

-If your HVAC system is more than ten years old or just isn’t heating and cooling like it used to, upgrading to a new system can help reduce your energy bills and usage no matter how high the mercury climbs.
+If your HVAC system is more than ten years old or just isn’t heating and cooling as it used to, upgrading to a new system can help reduce your energy bills and usage no matter how high the mercury climbs.
 But how do you know which system is right for your particular needs?

 Here are some things to consider when shopping for a new heating and air conditioning system:

 Although it can be tempting to skimp on the price of your new HVAC system, chances are you’ll regret doing so over the long run.
 “Off brand” units may cost less initially, but purchasing a proven, reliable “name brand” model will give you years of trouble-free service, and will deliver immediate savings in terms of reduced monthly bills.
 Buying a unit from a major manufacturer will also ensure that your heating and A/C technician has the experience and knowledge to work on it when maintenance or repairs are required.

 Look for the ENERGY STAR® label.
 When properly sized and installed, ENERGY STAR® certified heating and cooling units can reduce your energy costs by up to 30%, and most qualify for federal tax credits and utility rebates depending on where you live.

 The sound should be a primary consideration when selecting your new heating and air conditioning system.
 Some furnaces can be as loud as 100 decibels, and some air conditioning units can produce up to 80 decibels.
 Depending on where your unit is located, you may find that your new HVAC system provides adequate cooling and heating, but makes it nearly impossible to watch your favorite television show, or carry on a conversation.
 Be sure to ask about the operational sound level of the unit you’re considering purchasing.